Below are Tropic Island Pool's answers to some of the most popular questions asked by customers about pool service and maintenance.

 Weekly: Addition of water to the correct level, chemical maintenance, scrubbing tile, cleaning out debris from baskets and pumps

 Seasonally: In cold climates proper winterization for pool closing and opening.
-Acid wash of entire plaster surface is required for heavy staining.
+An acid wash of the entire plaster surface is required for heavy staining.

 Long term maintenance: Replacement of tile, plaster, and coping stones should be done every 15-20 years.
 Periodically some tile may need to be replaced more often in particularly harsh environments.